Nitrokey/nethsm/docs/clustering.md

 ## 2-Node Cluster

+A two-node active/passive cluster is not supported yet and will be added in a future version.
 We recommend introducing a 3rd node, either a 3rd NetHSM or an etcd "witness" which could be operated on any host.
 See next section "Witness".
-If you still want to operate a two-node cluster use a active/passive setup.

 ## Witness